NORTHEASTERN MARYLAND KENNEL CLUB

 Section 3.
 ELECTIONS.
 The nominated candidate receiving the greatest number of votes for each office shall be declared elected.
 The nominated candidates for other positions on the Board who receive the greatest number of votes for such positions shall be declared elected.

 c.
 Additional nominations may be made at the November meeting by any member in attendance provided that the person nominated does not decline when his name is proposed, and provided further that, if the proposed candidate is not in attendance at this meeting, his/her proposer shall present to the Recording Secretary a written statement from the proposed candidate signifying his/her willingness to be a candidate.
-No person may be a candidate or more than one position.
+Except for the position of Delegate, no person may be a candidate for more than one position.

 d.
 Nominations cannot be made at the annual meeting or in any manner other than provided for in this section.

 Section 2.
-Any committee appointment may be terminated by a majority vote of the full membership of the Board upon written notice to the appointee; and the Board may appoint successors to those persons whose services have been terminated.
+Any committee appointment may be terminated by a majority vote of the Board upon written notice to the appointee; and the Board may appoint successors to those persons whose services have been terminated.

 Section 4.
 EXPULSION.
 Expulsion of a member from the Club may be accomplished only at a meeting of the Club following a Board hearing and upon the Board's recommendation as provided in Section 3 of this Article.
 Such proceedings may occur at a regular or special meeting of the club to be held within 60 days but not earlier than 30 days after the date of the Board's recommendation of expulsion.
 The defendant shall have the privilege of appearing in his own behalf, though no evidence shall be taken at this meeting.
 The President shall read the charges and the Board's findings and recommendations, and shall invite the defendant, if present, to speak in his/her own behalf if he/she wishes.
 The meeting shall then vote by secret written ballot on the proposed expulsion.
 A two-thirds vote of those present and voting at the meeting shall be necessary for expulsion.
 If expulsion is not so voted, the Board's suspension shall stand.